To celebrate, the band will perform at the Masonic Temple in Salt Lake City on Friday, May 2.

 The setting is the prefect place to perform the songs that appear on "Don't Look Down," which, Chapman said, has a good chance of getting a Grammy nomination.

 "We had that in our sights from the start when we were picking the tunes and doing the arrangements and the recording," he said.
-"We were able to have some incredible guests on the album, to help with the songs."

 Some of the guests include singer Ryan Innes, who appeared on "The Voice," James Valentine, the lead guitarist from Maroon 5, saxophonist and three-time Grammy Award-winning saxophonist Jeff Coffin from Dave Matthews Band and bassist Brandon Campbell from Neon Trees.